sjsu-library/unionist/_items/unionist--text-0392.md

   Such, however, is the fact.
 We did not pause to enquire whether the <em>benevolent</em>
-  and <em>christian</em> people of Canterbury would be pleased or displeased with it—or what other people might say or think about it—the conviction that we could be&nbsp; useful—that we could by our influence, limited though it be, and by our example and by our labors&nbsp; assist in the moral and intellectual elevation of a race long and grievously oppressed, was sufficient to induce us to take the step we have taken.
+  and <em>christian</em> people of Canterbury would be pleased or displeased with it—or what other people might say or think about it—the conviction that we could be useful—that we could by our influence, limited though it be, and by our example and by our labors assist in the moral and intellectual elevation of a race long and grievously oppressed, was sufficient to induce us to take the step we have taken.
   We knew the shameful persecutions which Miss Crandall had endured, and were ready to expect that we also might receive a share of obloquy.
 We are willing to receive the censure of a certain class.
 The hate of the bad is the highest commendation a good man can receive. </p> <p> On Tuesday evening last, as we were returning after the labors of the day, to our lodgings about a quarter of a mile south of the village, we were saluted, when opposite the house of an opposer of the school, by a volley